Mounjaro

 When to Discuss Mounjaro with Your Healthcare Provider

-• You discover you are pregnant whilst taking Mounjaro, as the medication is not recommended during pregnancy and alternative treatments should be arranged promptly
+• You discover you are pregnant while taking Mounjaro, as the medication is not recommended during pregnancy and alternatives should be arranged

-• You are planning pregnancy in the near future and are currently using Mounjaro
+• You are planning a pregnancy in the near future while using Mounjaro

-• You are considering starting diabetes treatment and are currently breastfeeding or planning to breastfeed within the next year
+• You are breastfeeding or plan to within the next year and are weighing up diabetes treatment options

-• Your current diabetes medications are not achieving adequate glycaemic control and you are nursing
+• Your current diabetes medications are not achieving adequate control while you are nursing

-• You have questions about how long to wait after stopping breastfeeding before starting Mounjaro
+• You have questions about how Mounjaro fits alongside breastfeeding

 • Your current glycaemic control and HbA1c levels